apache/druid/docs/querying/caching.md

 Whole-query result caching is controlled by the parameters `useResultLevelCache` and `populateResultLevelCache` and runtime properties `druid.broker.cache.*`.

-> **Use whole-query caching when segments are stable and you are not using real-time ingestion**
->
-> If real-time ingestion invalidating the cache is not an issue for your queries, you can use *whole-query caching* on the Broker to increase query efficiency.
-The Broker performs whole-query caching operations before sending fan out queries to Historicals.
+Use whole-query caching when segments are stable and you are not using real-time ingestion.
+If real-time ingestion invalidating the cache is not an issue for your queries, you can use *whole-query caching* on the Broker to increase query efficiency.

->
-> For instance, whole-query caching is a good option when you have queries that include data from a batch ingestion task that runs every few hours or once a day.
+For instance, whole-query caching is a good option when you have queries that include data from a batch ingestion task that runs every few hours or once a day.
 [Per-segment caching](#per-segment-caching) would be less efficient in this case because it requires Druid to merge the per-segment results for each query, even when the results are cached.

 ## Where to enable caching